Safety Study of Gene Modified Donor T-cells Following TCR Alpha Beta Depleted Stem Cell Transplant

 - Lansky/Karnofsky score > 50

-- Grade >II acute GvHD or chronic extensive GvHD at the time of inclusion
+- Greater than active Grade II acute GvHD or chronic extensive GvHD due to a previous allograft at the time of screening

-- Patient receiving an immunosuppressive treatment for GvHD treatment at the time of inclusion
+- Patient receiving an immunosuppressive treatment for GvHD treatment due to a previous allograft at the time of screening

-- Dysfunction of liver (ALT/AST > 5 times normal value, or bilirubin > 3 times normal value), or of renal function (creatinine clearance < 30 ml / min)
+- Dysfunction of liver (ALT/AST > 5 times normal value, or bilirubin > 3 times normal value), or of renal function (creatinine clearance <30ml/min/1.73m2)

-- Current active infectious disease (including positive HIV serology or viral RNA)
+- Current clinically active infectious disease (including positive HIV serology or viral RNA)